The C Interfaces:

 and must contain only the name of the soft link;

-may not contain any additional path elements.
+link_name may not contain any additional path elements.

-is a group identifier, the object pointed
+If link_loc_id is a group identifier, the object pointed

-will be accessed as a member of that group.
+to by link_name will be accessed as a member of that group.

-is a file identifier, the object will be
+If link_loc_id is a file identifier, the object will be

 accessed as a member of the file’s root group.

-and lapl_id
+lcpl_id and lapl_id are the

 link creation and access property lists associated with the